square/leakcanary/docs/recipes.md

 ## Watching objects with a lifecycle

-In your application, you may have other objects with a lifecycle, such as fragments, services, Dagger components, etc. Use `LeakSentry.refWatcher` to watch instances that should be garbage collected:
+In your application, you may have other objects with a lifecycle, such as fragments, services, Dagger components, etc. Use `AppWatcher.objectWatcher` to watch instances that should be garbage collected:

 ```kotlin
 class MyService : Service {